SIE practice questionhardFree-Riding

 Why C — Free-riding

 Free-riding occurs in a cash account when a customer buys securities, sells them before paying for the purchase, and uses the sale proceeds to cover the purchase cost.
-This violates Regulation T, which requires full payment by settlement date.
-The penalty for free-riding is typically a 90-day freeze on the account, during which the customer can only buy securities with settled funds.
-Day trading (A) is buying and selling the same day, which is different.
+This violates Regulation T payment rules.
+Day trading is buying and selling the same day, but free-riding specifically involves selling before paying for the original purchase.

 Turn it into reps